SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_opamp/readme.md

 ### Pin Configuration of the WPK[BRD4002A] Base Board, and with Radio Board

-The following table lists the mentioned pin numbers for the radio board.
-If you want to use a different radio board other than BRD4338A and BRD4343A, see the board user guide.
+The following table lists the pin numbers for the radio board.
+If you want to use a radio board other than BRD4338A, BRD4343A, or BRD4342A, refer to the board user guide.

   | GPIO        | BRD4338A | BRD4343A  |
   | ----------  | -------- | --------  |